MalloyPower/parsing-python/grammar-artefacts/README.md

 transformations, we have generated the XBGF transformations to do this, and stored them in the directory 05-generated-xbgf.

-That is, when the transformations in 05-generated-xbgf are run, the y transform the menhir parsers of 04-conflictfree-menhir to the bison parsers in 06-conflictfree-bison.
+That is, when the transformations in 05-generated-xbgf are run, they transform the menhir parsers of 04-conflictfree-menhir to the bison parsers in 06-conflictfree-bison.